jcmf/glulx-strings/README.md

 Maybe later I can also go back and export an `is_glulx` function, or something, but in the meantime this'll at least be enough to let us distinguish between the two.
+Though actually I'm not even sure we need to -- we can just try both....

 Okay, now let's see if we can extract some strings.
 First we check the header, and look up the version number and the location of the abbreviations table.
-I should probably split out that `fail` function too.
-Later.

 The Z-machine expresses most addresses in bytes (though not all), so I'm just going to define a `u16` that takes a byte address and